Self-acceptance is acceptance of self despite one’s deficiencies.

 Practicing mindfulness can be as simple as taking a seat and breathing while letting thoughts happen.
 With time and practice, you’ll build the ability to allow unhelpful thoughts to arise without reacting to them.
 From here, you can develop an attitude of self-acceptance that leads to peace of mind.

-All things improve with practice.
-This is true of self-acceptance as well.
-It’s difficult to stop judging or rating yourself cold turkey, but it’s a mindset that anyone can build over time.
+All things improve with practice, which is true of self-acceptance as well.
+It’s challenging to stop judging or rating yourself cold turkey, but it’s a mindset that anyone can build over time.

 You could set aside 10 minutes for meditation and 20 for journaling, or you could work with an online coach to keep you accountable.
-Creating a well-defined plan for making an internal change will lead to better results than if you plan it in your head.
+Creating a well-defined plan for making an internal change will lead to better results than planning it in your head.

 Focus on developing self-acceptance to embrace the fallible nature that’s endemic to everyone.
 You’ll get the courage to continue taking more risks in your business and work, and you’ll be able to bear life’s vagaries with confidence.